Hi I’m Blair, and welcome to, My Worldwide Office.

 I took a job in a warehouse, receiving in furniture and packing trucks.
 I took the job because it was close to home and I didn't want to spend long hours commuting.
 It was tough work physically and I put in a lot of hours of overtime for nothing because the trucks would always come late.
 I didn't earn much money.
 I knew I should be doing more with myself but I was so lost and reluctant to work in a suit and tie in an office.
 I wasted two years of my life there.

-I remember looking at job advertisements and thinking, ‘Is this it?
+I remember looking at the local job adds and thinking, ‘Is this it?
 I don’t want to do any of these jobs’

 NSW Police Force